DevAgnihotri/MCA_Notes/Sem_3/CC/Unit_4.md

 - 2023 (C Q6b): Describe in detail about hardware virtualization and server virtualization with diagram and examples.
 - 2023 (A h) / 2023 (A h) & 2023 (A h): Differentiate between Para virtualization and Full virtualization.
 (2023 A h, 2022 C Q6b)

-# **Types of Virtualization**
+# **Types of Virtualization(HONDASS)**

-Virtualization is a technology that allows **one physical system to be used as many virtual systems**.
-It helps in **better use of resources**, **saving cost**, and **easy management** in cloud computing.

----

 ## **1. Hardware Virtualization**

 Hardware virtualization is a type of virtualization in which **physical hardware such as CPU, memory, storage, and devices are virtualized using a hypervisor**.
-The hypervisor creates multiple **virtual machines**, and each virtual machine runs its **own operating system** independently.
+- The hypervisor creates multiple **virtual machines**, and each virtual machine runs its **own operating system** independently.
-Hardware virtualization is widely used in cloud computing because it allows many users to share the same physical hardware safely.
+- Hardware virtualization is widely used in cloud computing because it allows many users to share the same physical hardware safely.

 ![Image](https://www.researchgate.net/publication/280095977/figure/fig7/AS:667718932000783@1536208007208/Hardware-virtualization.png)
 ---